 Beyond the magical beaches and beautiful colonial cities of Mexico, lies incredible Copper Canyon, four times larger than the Grand Canyon. ...

-An exceptionally rich cultural experience, with visits to Mexico’s colonial cities, artisans’ towns and breathtaking Mayan ruins vying for your attention alongside tours to massive ancient pyramids and a spectacular train journey through the Copper Canyon.
+Mexico is an exceptionally rich cultural experience, with visits to colonial cities, artisans’ towns and breathtaking Mayan ruins vying for your attention, alongside tours to massive ancient pyramids and a spectacular train journey through the Copper Canyon.

 Chichén Itzá an amazing complex of Mayan ruins on Mexico’s Yucatán Peninsula.
 A massive step pyramid known as El Castillo dominates the site.
 Graphic stone carvings survive at structures like the ball court, Temple of the Warriors and the Wall of the Skulls.
 Nightly sound-and-light shows illuminate the buildings’ sophisticated geometry.
 A definite highlight and may have lost some of its mystique from being so heavily manicured.
 Great to see in combination with other less well maintained sites like Ek Balam.

 A spectacular train journey through deep gorges, over 37 bridges and through 86 tunnels, is a wonderful way for you to discover northern Mexico’s Copper Canyon.
 This remarkable area comprises not one but more than 20 canyons which together are four times bigger than the Grand Canyon.
 Travel through pine forests skirting the very edges of the canyons, all the way from the coastal plains to the arid heart of Mexico.
 Each night is spent in a village inn, giving you the opportunity to experience some of the local colour.

 Perched on a cliff-top 12 metres above the sea, this small walled settlement of temples and watchtowers formed a fortress town and an important port in the waning days of the Mayan civilisation.